 Sacroiliac joint injury

-The sacroiliac joint is the connecting area between the sacrum and the iliac bones (or ilium), which links the pelvis to the lower spine.
+The sacroiliac (SI) joint is the connecting area between the sacrum and the iliac bones (or ilium), which links the pelvis to the lower spine.
 The sacrum is the bone above the tailbone and just below the lower vertebrae.
 The ilium is the top part of your pelvis.
-There is an SI joint, at both sides of the pelvis, that supports the weight of the upper body when you stand.
-Though there is some level of controversy within the medical community, the SI joint is often accepted as the main cause of lower back pain.
+The SI joint, at both sides of the pelvis, is critical to supporting the weight of the upper body when you stand, and injury to this area is a common source of lower back pain and other symptoms.

-The lower back is one of the most common areas of the spine prone to injury.
-Injury in this area is commonly seen in athletes, or those who undergo extreme pressure and pounding on a daily basis since the lumbar spine (lower back) absorbs all the forces of the upper body.
+Injury to the SI joint is commonly seen in athletes, or those who undergo extreme pressure and pounding on a daily basis since the lumbar (lower) spine and the sacrum absorbs so much force from the upper body.
 Patients suffering from SI joint pain caused by injury can find it debilitating.
 The pain can be either localized or radiating as it extends from the lower back and hips to the thighs, legs, buttocks and groin.

-Most doctors recommend first looking into conservative treatment methods prior to undergoing a surgical procedure.
+Most doctors recommend first looking into conservative treatment methods when diagnosing SI joint injury as the source of these symptoms.
 Some of the most common conservative treatments used to treat SI joint pain include: